jhchou/minecraft_stronghold/README.md

 # minecraft_stronghold

-Locate Minecraft stronghold from ender pearl throws by least-square intersection of lines
+Locate Minecraft stronghold from Eye of Ender throws by least-square intersection of lines

 Repo includes: